Government of California: Watchdog evaluations

 In a 2015 review by the nonprofit Center for Public Integrity of how effectively states promote transparency and procedures to reduce corruption, California received a C−, the second-highest grade in the country.
 It ranked particularly low in public access to information and judicial transparency.

 In 2005, Pew Research Center's Government Performance Project gave California a grade C−, tied for last with Alabama.
 By 2008, when the last report was issued, California had a C, which placed it near the bottom of the states.
 In discussing the results, the report noted that the personnel system is known to be dysfunctional, and that the Human Resources Modernization Project was underway to address the issue.

 Local government

 California is divided into counties which are legal subdivisions of the state.
 There are 58 counties, 482 California cities, about 1,102 school districts, and about 3,400 special districts.
 Counties and incorporated cities may promulgate local ordinances, which are usually codified in county or city codes, respectively, and are misdemeanor crimes unless otherwise specified as infractions.
 School districts, which are independent of cities and counties, handle public education.
 Special Districts deliver specific public programs and public facilities to constituents, and are defined as "any agency of the state for the local performance of governmental or proprietary functions within limited boundaries".

+Foreign relations

+California is a member of the Commission of the Californias, a tri-lateral forum for cooperation between the U.S. state of California and the Mexican states of Baja California and Baja California Sur.